machine module contains specific functions related to the hardware

 - class UART – duplex serial communication bus

-- class SPI – a Serial Peripheral Interface bus protocol (master side)
+- class SPI – a Serial Peripheral Interface bus protocol (controller side)

 - class I2C – a two-wire serial protocol